Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 \end{lemma}

 \begin{proof} We will first prove that for any $t \ge 0$,

 The expression on the left hand side equals $-2$ at time $t = 0$ and changes only when the CRW makes a fresh jump.
-It is not difficult to see that the increase of the degrees caused by such a jump is compensated either by the summand $-2$ (if the CRW explores a new vertex) or by the increase of $I_t$ (in the case of internal jumps).
+The increase of the degrees caused by such a jump is compensated either by the summand $-2$ (if the CRW explores a new vertex) or by the increase of $I_t$ (in the case of internal jumps).
 This proves the above formula.

 To pass from $G_t$ to $\core_t$ note that whenever one removes a vertex of degree one then the sum of degrees decreases by $2$ and the number of vertices decreases by one, so the sum in question does not change.